On the foundations and applications of Lorentz-Finsler Geometry: Global Lorentz-Finsler Geometry

+\begin{rem} Non-Hausdorffness arises easily.
+Indeed, this happens in the space of (Riemannian) geodesics for $\R^2\setminus\{0\}$ and this is transmited to the space of cone geodesics in $\R^1_1\times (\R^2\setminus\{0\})$ (an open subset of Lorentz-Minkowski $\LL^3$).
+Anyway the structures to be considered next make sense whenever $\C$ is a (possibly non-Hausdorff) manifold.

+Below strong causality, classes of compact cone structures with well behaved $\Ng$ are Zollfrei spacetimes \cite{Suhr}, that is, compact Lorentzian manifolds such that the geodesic flow restricted to the cones induces a fibration by circles (thus, the orbit space being a smooth manifold), and some classes of lens spaces nicely related to Engel geometries \cite{MarinSalvador2024}. \end{rem}

 When the Finsler spacetime is globally hyperbolic, $\Ng$ becomes a smooth manifold.
 Indeed, choose any Cauchy hypersurface $S$, and notice that cone geodesics will cross $S$ exactly once, then providing an identification between $\Ng$ and the set of lightlike directions on $S$.
-This set can be characterized by taking any cone triple $(\Omega,T,F)$ for $\C$ and noticing that lightlike directions are in bijective corresponden with determined unit vectors for $F$, that is:
+This set can be characterized by taking any cone triple $(\Omega,T,F)$ for $\C$ and noticing that lightlike directions are in bijective correspondence with the indicatrix for $F$ on $\Sigma$, that is, rewritting the conclusions in \cite{Low1989, HedickePhD}: